o-gs/dji-firmware-tools/README.md

 partitions by file names near beginning of the file, surrounded by blocks of 0xff filled bytes.

-Example of extracting ROMFS partition from Ambarella firmware for Phantom 3 Pro:
+Example of extracting ROMFS partition from Ambarella firmware for *Phantom 3 Pro*:

 ```./amba_romfs.py -vv -x -p P3X_FW_V01.08.0080_m0100_part_rom_fw.a9s```